cyruscook/LoadingScreen/README.md

 # LoadingScreen

 A loading screen in 3 lines of code.
+Completely automated - all you need to do is add the code.

 The first line is css, second is HTML and third is JS.